shubhamBafna22022001/shubhamBafna22022001/README.md

 🍳 Outside of coding, I enjoy cooking up delicious meals and staying fit through calisthenics.

-💪 I have a strong base in calisthenics, with expertise in push-ups, pull-ups, basic deadlifts (PR - 110KGs), and weighted squats (100KG).
+💪 I have a strong base in calisthenics, with expertise in bodyweight training.

 Feel free to explore my projects and reach out if you'd like to collaborate or connect!